-“For our next talent act, the performer will be playing Mozart Sonata K310, everybody please welcome our freshman Kevin!”
-My heart was racing as I stepped onto the stage that was concentrated with hundreds of eager eyes, ready to devour (or spit out) the next act.
-The moment I sat down on the bench, my mind was overcome with trepidation regarding mistakes and failure.
-After the longest five seconds, I stroked the first key with tremor in my fingers.
-As I kept playing, the initial uncertainty was amplified into pure agitation as a result of a wrong note.
-At the end of my act, the audience was applauding and cheering, but I was chastising myself for the blunders.
-Unexpectedly, I won the first prize in the talent show, but it did not cure my performance anxiety.
+“For our next act, the performer will be playing Mozart’s “Sonata K310.”
+Everybody, please welcome our freshman, Kevin!”
+My heart was racing as I stepped onto the stage, the focal point of hundreds of eager eyes, ready to devour (or spit out) the next act.
+The moment I sat on the bench, my mind began racing with thoughts of mistakes and failure.
+After the longest five seconds, I stroked the first key with trembling fingers.
+My initial uncertainty grew into pure agitation as I struck a wrong note.
+I plowed on anyway.
+At the end of my piece, the audience applauded and cheered, but I was so busy chastising myself for my blunders, I couldn’t enjoy the praise.
+To my great surprise, I won first prize in the talent show, but even that did not cure my angst about my performance.

-For me, the essential challenge of a pianist was not always about stage confidence, but also about personal perseverance.
-During my sophomore year, I began my longest piano campaign – Chopin’s Ballade No. 1, a composition that can even be daunting for a concert pianist.
-When I first encountered this challenging masterpiece, I was petrified by its technical difficulty.
-During the first few months, I was pessimistic and considered surrendering, but my father’s encouragement motivated me to persist my endeavor.
-After a year and a half of strenuous practice, I finally mastered the piece.
-This achievement would later motivate me to master new hobbies such as game programming and music making.
+For me, the essential challenge of a pianist isn’t just stage confidence, but also personal perseverance.
+During my sophomore year, I began my longest piano campaign – Chopin’s “Ballade No. 1,” a composition that can be daunting even for a concert pianist.
+I was petrified by its technical difficulty.
+During the first few months, I was pessimistic and considered choosing a different piece, but my father’s encouragement motivated me to persist.
+After a year and a half of strenuous practice, I finally had the piece in my grasp.
+This achievement motivated me to master new hobbies, such as game programming and music making.

-It was my junior year talent show and my heart was racing with adrenaline as I stepped on to the stage.
-I sat down on the bench and cleared my head of any uncertainties.
-After several seconds, I caressed the first note; the initial thoughts and everything else were neutralized into blankness.
-As I kept playing, each keystroke of the instrument transcended my being into a parallel universe.
-In this universe I vicariously felt the passion of Chopin, who infused these notes with human-like emotion.
-At the end of the talent show, I was notified that I did not win.
-Extrinsically, I did not win the one hundred dollars prize money, but intrinsically, I became confident and learned to appreciate the music I play instead of vainly anticipating blunders.
+It was my junior year talent show, and my heart was racing with adrenaline as I stepped onto the stage.
+I sat down at the piano and cleared my head of uncertainty.
+After several seconds, I caressed the first note, and simultaneously my worries disappeared.
+Each keystroke transcended my being into a parallel universe.
+Here I vicariously felt the passion of Chopin, infusing his notes with emotion.
+I did not win that talent show.
+Extrinsically, I did not win the $100 prize, but intrinsically, I learned to appreciate the music instead of vainly anticipating blunders.